Kingston Asset Protection Lawyer

 All people, no matter how much money they have, can benefit from long-term care planning and asset protection.
-For example, we have helped many clients qualify for Medicaid benefits by legally restructuring their finances, and everyone should have a say in their own medical care, even when they cannot speak for themselves.
+For example, our Kingston asset protection lawyers have helped many clients qualify for Medicaid benefits by legally restructuring their finances, and everyone should have a say in their own medical care, even when they cannot speak for themselves.
 Read on for more information about Medicaid, long-term care planning, and asset protection.

 Qualifying for Medicaid to Cover Long-Term Care

 Many people wrongly assume they have no other option but to use their savings to cover the costs of essential long-term care.
 Oftentimes, they can’t afford to buy long-term care insurance, and they’ve been told only the very poor can receive Medicaid benefits.
 However, you do not have to be destitute to qualify for Medicaid.
 You may simply need to restructure your finances.
 Here are some of the ways you can use asset protection planning to protect your savings: